If you want to work with many remote Linux machines, managing and remembering IP addresses, user names and keys would be a little hard.

 In the above example

-Host * means, the parameters described in that block applies to all the servers.
+Host * means, the parameters described in that block apply to all the servers.

-Host web* means, the parameters described in that block applies to all the host definitions that start with the web keywords in the identifiers.
+Host web* .The parameters described in that block apply to all the host definitions that start with the web keywords in the identifiers.